SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 comments: true
 ---

-Hank Green once again has one or two true and useful words for young people about COVID-19 vaccination.
+Hank Green once again has one or two true and useful words to say to young people about COVID-19 vaccination.